Quince Paste (Dulce de Membrillo)

 METHOD:

-Cut peeled and cored quince into large wedges.
-Combine quince, vanilla bean, lemon juice, and lemon zest in a large, heavy-bottomed pot.
-Add enough water to cover the quince.
-Reduce heat to simmer and cook until quince is fork-tender, about 30-40 minutes.
+Cut quince into large wedges.
+Place in a heavy-bottomed pot with vanilla bean, lemon juice, and lemon zest.
+Add enough water to cover the fruit.
+Bring to a boil, reduce to a simmer, and cook until fork-tender, 30–40 minutes.

 Lightly oil a small dish or ramekin.
-Pour the quince mixture into the dish and cool until firm.
-Cover with plastic wrap.
-It will keep for several weeks in the refrigerator.
+Spread the mixture evenly, smoothing the top.
+Cool completely until firm.
+Cover and refrigerate for up to several weeks.

 Related Posts